 Step 1 : Build the reference index

 Simpleaf maps the sequencing reads recorded in FASTQ files against a reference index.
 The index usually needs only to be built once for one set of the reference genome and gene annotations.
-In this example, we show the shell command of building a piscem spliced+intronic (splici) index, which contains the spliced transcripts and intronic sequences, for Human reference (GRCh38) dataset version 2020-A from 10x Genomics.
-If you want to build a pufferfish index instead of a piscem index, please remove the --use-piscem
+In this example, we show the shell command of building a piscem spliced+intronic (splici) index, which contains the spliced transcripts and intronic sequences, for Human reference (GRCh38) dataset version 2024-A from 10x Genomics.
+For more options about indexing and mapping, check secion Indexing and Mapping Options.

 cd $AF_SAMPLE_DIR